Joan Plowright: Marriages and family

 Plowright was first married to the actor Roger Gage in September 1953.
 She later divorced him and in 1961 married Laurence Olivier shortly after the end of Olivier's twenty-year marriage to the actress Vivien Leigh.
 Plowright and Olivier had three children together, all three of whom have worked in the theatre.
 The couple remained married until Olivier's death in 1989.
 Plowright's younger brother, David Plowright (1930–2006), was an executive at Granada Television.

 She published her memoirs, And That's Not All, in 2001.

 Illness and death

 Plowright's vision declined steadily during the late 2000s and early 2010s due to macular degeneration.
 In 2014, she officially announced her retirement from acting because she had become legally blind.

 Plowright died at Denville Hall in Northwood, London, on 16 January 2025, aged 95.

-Legacy
+Legacy and reputation

 The Plowright Theatre in Scunthorpe is named in Plowright's honour.

 In her obituary, Variety described Plowright as "perhaps the greatest Anglophone actor of the 20th century".